altsun/My-Lisps/README.md

-Switch to `english` branch for English names
+Switch to `english` branch for English names of lisps